December 23, 2020 /

 Suppose you request the Nulla Osta in your country of origin.
 In that case, it must be translated and legalized in an Italian Embassy or Consulate unless your country of provenance has signed a specific convention that exempts the Nulla Osta for the legalization and/or translation.

-Please note that the nulla-osta (no impediment certificate) can’t be replaced either by a simple free status certificate issued by the foreign Authority or by self-certification.
+Please note that the nulla-osta (no impediment certificate) can’t be replaced by a simple free status certificate issued by the foreign Authority or self-certification.
 Therefore, to avoid setbacks, it is advisable to check that the permit’s details coincide precisely with those indicated in the passport.

-The Munich Convention of May 5, 1980, provides for the possibility of replacing the permit with a certificate of marriage capacity, exempt from legalization in Italian’s Prefettura, which is (usually) issued by the local administration residence in your country.
+The Munich Convention of May 5, 1980, provides the possibility of replacing the permit with a certificate of marriage capacity, exempt from legalization in Italian’s Prefettura, which is (usually) issued by the local administration residence in your country.
 This certificate is also exempt from translation into Italian.

 It consents to obtain a Nulla Osta that doesn’t need to be legalized in Italy.
 Therefore, those who come from a country adhering to this Convention do not need to go to the Consular Representation and request legalization, but can go to the competent internal Authority designated by each State – and indicated for each country in the act of accession to the Convention itself (usually the Ministry of Foreign Affairs) – to obtain the affixing of the apostille on the document.
 This document is automatically recognized in Italy.
 The updated list of countries that have ratified the Hague Convention (Aja Convention) and one of the competent authorities that can affix the apostille for each State is available on the website of the Aja Conference http://www.hcch.net/.